DefinetlyNotAI/Logicytics/README.md

 Once you have run the program, you can run the program with the following command:
 `python Logicytics.py -h`
-Replace the flags with the ones you want to use.
+Replace the flags with the ones you want to use. you must have admin privelages while running!

-You Must use Admin!
+> [!TIP]
+> Although its really recommended to use admin, by setting debug in the config.json to true, you can bypass this requirement

-5) Wait for magic to happen 🧙‍♀️
+6) Wait for magic to happen 🧙‍♀️
 Logicytics will now run and gather data according to the flags you used.

-6) Enjoy the gathered data 🎉
+7) Enjoy the gathered data 🎉
-Once the program has finished running, you can find the gathered data in the "Data" folder.
+Once the program has finished running, you can find the gathered data in the "ACCESS/DATA" folder.
+Both Zip and Hash will be found there.

+> [!NOTE]
+> All Zips and Hashes follow a conventional naming mechanism that goes as follows
+> `Logicytics_{CODE-or-MODS}_{Flag-Used}_{Date-And-Time}.zip`

-7) Share the love ❤️
+9) Share the love ❤️
 If you like Logicytics, please consider sharing it with others or spreading the word about it.

-8) Contribute to the project 👥
+10) Contribute to the project 👥
 If you have an idea or want to contribute to the project, you can submit an issue or PR on the <a href="https://github.com/DefinetlyNotAI/Logicytics">GitHub repository</a>.